prosar2024/Mediator-AI-Backend/README.md

 ## Install Latest Python

-## clone the code and navigate to the rootexecute the below there.
+## clone the code and navigate to the root folder and execute the below there.
 ### py manage.py makemigrations
 ### py manage.py migrate
 ### py manage.py runserver